admirable-ubu/FIS-FBIS/index.md

 Repository of the software for the project FIS PI19/00670 "Feasibility and cost-effectiveness study of the use of telemedicine is being developed with a multidisciplinary team for the prevention of falls in Parkinson's disease" of the Spanish Government.

-Developed by *Jose-Luis Garrido-Labrador* and *Jose-Miguel Ramírez-Sanz*, supervised by Dr. Álvar Arnaiz-González and Dr. José-Francisco Díez-Pastor.
+Developed by *José Luis Garrido-Labrador* and *José Miguel Ramírez-Sanz*, supervised by Dr. Álvar Arnaiz-González and Dr. José-Francisco Díez-Pastor.
 Project PI: M.D.
 Esther Cubo.

 ## Abstract
 During the last decades tele-rehabilitation has been consolidated as a solution for many diseases because of, mainly, its good results, its reduction of costs, and the possibility of reaching remote places.